 (b) surrendered under regulation 15.

-11. Application by permit holder for amendment of permit
+11. Applications for amendment of permits

 (1) The holder of a permit may apply to the Minister at any time for amendment of the permit.

 (2) Regulations 4, 6, 7, 9, 10, 17, and 18 apply, with all necessary modifications, to an application under subregulation (1) as if it were an application for the grant of a permit.